How To Grow a Salsa Garden – EASY TIPS!

 You can also buy onion sets.

-Salsa Garden Garlic
+Salsa Plants – Garlic

 Best garlic for garden salsa

-The best planting time for garlic is in the fall, so that the cloves can create a good root system.
+A clove of fresh garlic adds a fantastic touch to any salsa.
+The best time to plant garlic is in the fall when the cloves can create a sound root system.

 You want to only plant the larger bulbs for maximum benefit.
 Go ahead and eat the small bulbs!
+Each clove of garlic turns into a head of garlic.

 Rotate the garlic every two years to prevent soilborne diseases and for increased production.
 You can also use garlic chives for salsa.